felippeximenes/drumkit/README.md

 ENGLISH
 <br>
 In this project, the “Drum Kit” is an interactive web application that simulates a drum kit.
 It was built using HTML, CSS, and JavaScript.
-Here is a summary of your project based on the code you provided:

 HTML: You defined several keys, each associated with a specific drum sound.
 Each key has a data-key attribute corresponding to a specific key code and an audio element corresponding to the same data-key.
 When a key is pressed, the corresponding sound is played.